jaomateus/jaomateus/README.md

 ### Fullstack Web Developer

-Hi there!
-I'm a recent graduate of Le Wagon, where I completed a full-stack web development course.
-Prior to this, I worked as a landscape architect and ran my own beach cafe, which focused on mostly organic, locally sourced and sustainable goods.
+Recentely I graduated at Le Wagon, where I completed a full-stack web development course.
+Prior to this, I worked as a landscape architect and ran my own beach bistro, focusing mostly on organic, locally sourced and seasonal food.

-In my previous work as a landscape architect, I learned the importance of creating functional and aesthetically pleasing spaces.
-Now, as a web developer, I'm excited to bring those same principles to the digital realm and create functional, visually appealing and user-friendly products.
-I'm always looking for opportunities to learn and grow as a developer, and I'm eager to apply my skills and expertise to new challenges.
+In my previous work as a landscape architect, I designed functional and aesthetical spaces.
+Now, as a web developer, I'm excited to bring those same qualities to the digital realm and create efficient, intuitive and visually appealing products.
+Being an enterpreneur brought my persistence, adaptability, leadership and communication skills to a next level, which are of value for any company.

-In my free time I plant trees!
-I have my own forest garden and I like to learn about regenerative agriculture practices and soil regeneration principles.
-During the last two years I planted around two hundred trees and I am planning to grow this number in the next comming years.
+In my free time, I enjoy growing my own food forest, regenerating family land that has been intensively used for conventional agriculture.

-- I’m currently learning **Javascript and React** and I am following a course in UX/UI and accessibility design.
+Currently I am learning **Javascript,  React** and following a course in **UX/UI** and **accessibility design**.

 - How to reach me **jaomateus@gmail.com**
 <h4 align="left">Recent projects:</h4>